-The Cloak of Protection is pretty much exactly what it sounds like.
+The Cloak of Protection 5e is pretty much exactly what it sounds like.
 It’s a cloak that protects you.
-Not only does it give a +1 bonus to your armour class, it also grants a +1 to any saving throws while wearing the cloak.
+It’s also another wondrous and uncommon item.
+Not only does it give a +1 bonus to your armor class, it also grants a +1 to any saving throws made while wearing the cloak.

-Because it has to be on your person, and requires attunement (there’s a limit to how many items you can be attuned to at one time), it’s not going to be the solution for everyone.
-But if you’ve got a low armour class, it just might be for you.
+Because it has to be on your person and requires attunement (there’s a limit to how many items you can be attuned to at one time), it’s not going to be the solution for everyone.
+But if you’ve got a low armor class, it just might be for you.

 Wand of Magic Missile 5e

 Each in-game day, you’ll roll a d6 +1 to find out how many charges the wand has that day.
 Be wary, though – if you use up all the charges, you must roll a d20.
-On a roll of a 1, the wand is destroyed.
+On a roll of one, the wand is destroyed.

 Alchemy Jug 5e